How long it takes to learn Chinese?

 2. Chinese is a complex language

-There is a degree of difficulty in learning every language.
+Learning every language is difficult to some degree.
 Despite this, not all are equally challenging.
 Some are more difficult than others.

 Mandarin Chinese is ranked as one of the most challenging languages for English native speakers by the US Department of State studies.